Maria Emilia Walter

 This is joint work with Nicola Vassena.

-Short Bio: Peter F Stadler is a Full Professor of Bioinformatics at Leipzig University.
+Dr. Peter F. Stadler is a Full Professor of Bioinformatics at Leipzig University.
 The overarching theme of his research interests is the search for a consistent understanding of biological processes (with an emphasis on (molecular) evolution) at the genotypic, phenotypic, and dynamical level.
 He studies Chemistry, Physics, Mathmatics and Astronomy at the University of Vienna, where he received his PhD in Chemistry in 1990.
 Following a PostDoc appointment at the Max-Planck-Institute for Biophyiscal Chemistry in Goettingen, he returned to Vienna, where he obtained his Habilitation and then became Associate Professor of Theoretical Chemistry, before moving to Leipzig in 2002.
 He has been an External Professor at the Santa Fe Insitute since 1993 and an External Scientific Member of the Max-Planck-Society since 2010.
 He has been a member of many national and international collaborations, serves in the editorial boards of several journals including Theory in Biosciences, Algorithms for Molecular Biology, and RNA.

-Giancarlo Guzzardi
+Giancarlo Guizzardi

 Talk: Explanation and Interoperability